DHTMLX/docs-suite/docs/tabbar/api/tabbar_getid_method.md

 @signature: {'getId(index: number): string;'}

 @params:
-- index 		number 		the position of a tab in the tabbar
+`index: number` - the position of a tab in the tabbar

 @example:
 var id = tabbar.getId(0);